dustinpfister/blog_posts/_posts/lodash_remove.md

 ## 5 - Conclusion

-So lodash is packed full of helpful little methods like the lodash remove method.
+So lodash is packed full of helpful little methods like the lodash remove method for removing elements from an array, but there are a few other options that should also be taken into consideration.
 It is true that many of the methods in lodash are redundant, but that is not always the case.
 Sometimes a lodash method does bring a little more to the table compared to a native counterpart.
+Still much of what lodash provides is baked into native javaScript itself, and some of the native features have been around for a while now so it should be generally safe to use many of them.

 If you enjoyed reading this post you might want to check out my [main post on lodash](/2019/02/15/lodash/) in general.